Hot-bulb engine: Two-stroke engines

 The lack of valves and the doubled-up working cycle also means that a two-stroke hot-bulb engine can run equally well in both directions.
 A common starting technique for smaller two-stroke engines is to turn the engine over against the normal direction of rotation.
-The piston will "bounce" off the compression phase with sufficient force to spin the engine the correct way and start it.
+The piston will bounce off the compression phase with sufficient force to spin the engine the correct way and start it.
 This bi-directional running was an advantage in marine applications, as the engine could, like the steam engine, drive a vessel forward or in reverse without the need for a gearbox.
 The direction could be reversed either by stopping the engine and starting it again in the other direction, or, with sufficient skill and timing on the part of the operator, slowing the engine until it carried just enough momentum to bounce against its own compression and run the other way.
+Because fuel injection takes place before compression and because combustion is not directly linked to a specific point in the engine's rotation (as with injection/combustion in a diesel engine or ignition/combustion in a spark-ignition engine), it is also possible to set the fueling on a two-stroke hot-bulb engine so that combustion occurs just before the piston reaches top dead centre, causing the engine to reverse direction of rotation until the piston next approaches TDC, when combustion takes place and rotation reverses again – the engine can run indefinitely in this way without ever completing a full rotation of the crankshaft.
+The hot-bulb engine is unique amongst internal combustion engines in being able to run at 'zero revolutions per minute'.
+This was also an attractive characteristic of the engine for marine use, since it could be left 'running' without generating meaningful thrust, avoiding the need to shut the engine down and later carry out the lengthy starting procedure.

-This was an undesirable quality in hot-bulb-powered tractors equipped with gearboxes.
+The bi-directional abilities of the engine were an undesirable quality in hot-bulb-powered tractors equipped with gearboxes.
 At very low engine speeds the engine could reverse itself almost without any change in sound or running quality and without the driver noticing until the tractor drove in the opposite direction to that intended.
 Lanz Bulldog tractors featured a dial, mechanically driven by the engine, that showed a spinning arrow.
 The arrow pointed in the direction of normal engine rotation; if the dial spun the other way, the engine had reversed itself.